brazso/MysticMine/README.md

 Mystic Mine is an indie game created by Koen Witters (aka Koonsolo http://www.koonsolo.com).
 You can find more info at http://www.mysticmine.com.

+Unfortunaltely the afore mentioned links cannot be reached by now.
+The project was ported to Python3 by some enthusiastic users, the replacement of the royalty audio was replaced at the same time.

 Requirements
 ------------